What should you not put in a living trust in AZ? If you are curious about what assets can and cannot go into trusts.

 Vehicles and Other Assets

-Vehicles, boats, airplanes, and other items typically fall under the "questionable asset" category.
+Vehicles, boats, airplanes, and other items typically fall under the “questionable asset” category.
 Technically, they could be transferred into a revocable living trust, but some states add estate taxes on vehicles and boats.
-If you need to make sure the asset also has a legal and equitable title to add it to your living trust.
+If you need to make sure the asset also has a legal and equitable title to add it to your living trust and let your successor trustee know.

 Many states view this type of transfer as a sale of the property rather than a transfer of assets.
 In certain states, vehicle owners cannot name a beneficiary after death.
 In Arizona, you can.
 Most of the time your vehicle won’t be probated before it gets passed on to your beneficiary.